Cleancodez12/SQL-Projects/README.md

-# SQL-Projects
+# Data Warehouse and Analytics Projects
-Building Data projects with SQL server, including ETL processes, data modelling and analytics.
+This projects demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project highlights industry best practices in data engineering and analytics.